StatCan/aaw-security-proposal/03-classification.md

 restrictions placed on them and, in turn, may gain controlled access to Protected resources.

-The proposed identification method for workload identification is labels.
+A metadata-driven approach to proactive identification of Protected workloads is recommended, implemented using Kubernetes labels.

 ## Labels